followcrom/tech257-azure-linux/cloud-basics/README.md

 3. **Flexibility and Mobility**: Allows employees to work from anywhere with internet access.
 4. **Disaster Recovery**: Enhances data backup and recovery processes.
 5. **Innovation**: Facilitates rapid deployment of new applications and services.
+6. **SLA**: Service Level Agreement.
+A guaranteed level of availability.

 ### Disadvantages of Cloud for a Business: